Aouidate/Chemoinformatics-compiliation/README.md

 * [PubChem](https://pubchem.ncbi.nlm.nih.gov/):  is a free online database of chemical compounds.
 It provides information on the structure, properties, and biological activity of millions of compounds.
 PubChem is used by researchers, students, and the general public.

+* [ChEMBL](https://www.ebi.ac.uk/chembl/): ChEMBL is a manually curated database of bioactive molecules with drug-like properties.
+It brings together chemical, bioactivity and genomic data to aid the translation of genomic information into effective new drugs.

 **Tools for descriptors calculation**

 * [Rdkit](https://www.rdkit.org/docs/source/rdkit.Chem.Descriptors.html)